dfu88/caching-performance/README.md

 ## Description

-**Task 1:** Measures the difference in access time of the caches between linear vs random access.
+**Task 1:** Measures the difference in access time of the caches/memory:
+  * Linear access
+  * Random access

 **Task 2:** Measure the difference in performance in matrix multiplication:
-  * Naive Implementation
+  * Naive implementation
   * Transpose secondary matrix, to make memory accesses contiguous
   * Implement blocking to maximise caches